-For me, a good Lana song does two things: 1) it makes me fall asleep and 2) it gives me edgy inspiration upon further examination (while I’m awake, of course).
-As such, it should come as no surprise that The Next Best American Record happened to be the first song from Norman Fucking Rockwell! that I fell for — the nonsensical lyrics are so fun to decode, though they probably mean nothing, and the song drags on and on and on until it leaves me in the perfect slumber — certainly enviable merits.
+For me, a good Lana song does two things: 1) makes me fall asleep and 2) gives me edgy inspiration upon further examination (the next morning, as it usually turns out).
+So it should come as no surprise that The Next Best American Record happened to be the first song from Norman Fucking Rockwell! that I fell for — the nonsensical lyrics are so fun to decode, though they probably mean nothing, and the song drags on and on and on until it leaves me in the perfect slumber — enviable merits, I know.

 When Mariners Apartment Complex first dropped, I can’t say that I wasn’t overwhelmed by the raving reviews as much as I was intrigued by the new, more atmospheric direction that Lana decided to take, as opposed to the gradual popification of the Honeymoon-Lust for Life track.
 The subsequent 10-minute Venice Bitch and longest-title-ever hope is a dangerous thing for a woman like me to have - but I have it solidified my anticipation for an unconventional rollout (although a one-year release campaign was wholly unanticipated).
 Once released, though, the album commanded massive praise.
 Critics have called it a “pop classic” and Lana “the next best American songwriter.”
 They also loved associating the album with the American dream and other aspects of the nation’s iconography, then slabbing on the label “Lana del Rey’s persona” across it.
 Now, it’s not that I’m not interested in the “nation’s most twisted fantasies of glamour and danger,” but I would like to think of the album as more personal than that, more personal to Lana and more personal to one’s own story.
 Personal love.
 Personal hope.
 Personal despair.